 ♦ About Women Funding Women ♦

 Women Funding Women global series leverages the expertise of investors, innovators and influencers.
 We shine a spotlight on the investments made in women-led companies while encouraging more women to invest.
 Women Funding Women is co-hosted by Dell and the Dell Women’s Entrepreneur Network (DWEN) and Springboard Enterprises.
 In 2017-2018, the series traveled to seven cities – Amsterdam, Austin, Brooklyn, Paris, Sydney, Tokyo, Toronto – to foster a global community that supports and invests in women by promoting investment opportunities and encouraging collaboration.
-We continue our 2018-2019 global tour includes: Mexico City, Sao Paulo, Singapore, Bangalore, Tel Aviv, Stockholm, Dublin, Austin, and Washington DC.
+We continue our 2018-2019 global tour in: Mexico City, Sao Paulo, Singapore, Bangalore, Tel Aviv, Stockholm, Dublin, Austin, and Washington DC.

-Program: We start with a fireside chat, featuring first-person insights from an entrepreneur and her investor, followed by presentations from four growth stage entrepreneurs accompanied by crowd-sourced resources, comments and connections.
+Program: We start with a fireside chat, featuring first-person insights from an entrepreneur and her investor, followed by presentations from three growth stage entrepreneurs accompanied by crowd-sourced resources, comments and connections.

 We’re building the ecosystem that supports women entrepreneurs and investors.